-Redbud (Cercis canadensis) – a native with tiny but showy pink flowers that bloom before leaves appear.
+Redbud (Cercis canadensis) – native with tiny but showy flowers before leaves appear.

-Sassafras (Sassafras albidum) – a native with wonderful fall colors; look for it at ‘native plant’ nurseries.
+Sassafras (Sassafras albidum) – a native with wonderful fall colors; find at ‘native plant’ nurseries.

-Seven Sons Flower (Heptacodium) – non-native; peeling bark, fragrant September blooms, red calyces.
+Seven Sons Flower (Heptacodium) – non-native; peeling bark, fragrant September blooms, showy red calyces.